How do I know what type of acne I have?

 5. Acne conglobata

-Acne conglobata is a severe, chronic form of acne that involves deep lesions, nodules, and interconnected abscesses.
+Acne conglobata is a severe, chronic form of acne involving deep lesions, nodules and interconnected abscesses.
 It is often linked to hormonal abnormalities and requires intensive treatment.

 Factors and triggers